• Browse by: category | company | brand | product type

 Source: Access to Nutrition Foundation (2021)

-Be Slavery Free's 2022 Chocolate Scorecard rates all the major chocolate companies on their labour and environmental policies and practices.
-This company is rated as "Starting to implement good policies".
+Be Slavery Free's 2023 Chocolate Scorecard rates all the major chocolate companies on their labour and environmental policies and practices.
+Companies were asked questions in six areas: traceability and transparency; living income; child labor; deforestation and climate; agroforestry; and agrichemical management.
+This company received a yellow rating: "Making progress on implementing policies."

 The 2021 Food and Agriculture Benchmark assessed 350 keystone companies across the entirety of the food system, from farm to fork.
 It covers three dimensions where transformation is needed: nutrition, environment and social inclusion.
 This company ranked #43/350, with a total score of 38.7/100.